hushon/BigDataEssentials/README.md

-# Big Data Analysis Algorithms
+# Big Data Analysis with Spark
 ## Introduction

 In this repository you will find common algorithms used in big data analytics.
 The examples refer to the problems in Stanford's CS246 course.